 Lang was also interviewed and performed poetry for KPFA’s Poet to Poet, by DJ LaLa for OZCAT radio’s Art Beat, for KPFA’s BAJABA Jazzline’s Poetry Month special, and for the Duck Soop Podcast.
 She has written and performed ekphrastic poems for events at Coal Shed Art Studios, Arts Benicia, Gallery 621, and Benicia Plein Air Gallery.
 She hosted the Poetry in Notion poetry circle at Vallejo’s JFK Library from August 2017 through September 2019.

-Following her service as poet laureate, she continues to perform her work.
+Following her service as poet laureate, she continues to perform her work, virtually featuring for Point Arena Third Thursday Poetry and Poetry Flash.
 Some notable recent events include reading at the Solano County Virtual Fair, Oy to the World!, Jewish and Proud!
-Solano County Standing Together, Congregation B’nai Israel’s Pride Shabbat, and Congregation Rodef Sholom’s Beit Cafe.
+Solano County Standing Together, Yom HaShoah with the Jewish Democrats of Solano County, Congregation B’nai Israel’s Rainbow Shabbat, and Congregation Rodef Sholom’s Beit Cafe.

 D.L.
 Lang holds a B.A. in Film & Video Studies with a minor in Judaic Studies from the University of Oklahoma and an A.S. in General Studies from Northern Oklahoma College.
 She was born in Germany to a German mother and an American soldier.
 Her early years were spent in Germany, Texas, Louisiana, and ultimately Enid, Oklahoma.
 She left Oklahoma for California in 2005 after graduating college, and has resided in Vallejo, California with her husband since 2014.